 Roger Corwin passed away on November 21, 2003.
 At the time of his death, thanks to his tireless work and innovative ideas, ATOMIC VIDEO® successfully secured its place among the leaders of the home video rental industry.

-In late 2013 after struggling for nearly a decade to remain profitable in a rapidly changing marketplace, the company was forced to file for bankruptcy, eventually shuttering all but one location in 2014.
+The company continued its heated battle against rival chains, outlasting both Mega Video® and Movietown®, but In early 2014, after struggling for nearly a decade to remain profitable in a rapidly changing marketplace, the company was forced to file for bankruptcy, eventually shuttering all but one location.

-ATOMIC VIDEO® (Location #003) remains open in the same location where it has been entertaining the west valley since opening its doors in the summer of 1983.
-It still offers specialty and hard-to-find films, blockbusters and boutique titles to film buffs, collectors and students.
-ATOMIC VIDEO® is located in the Graceland Hills Plaza with other 1980s survivors, Pizza Shack™, BattleZone Arcade™ and Toxic Comics®.
+ATOMIC VIDEO® (Location #003) remains open in the same location where it has been entertaining west valley residents since opening its doors back in 1983.
+Still offering specialty and hard-to-find films, blockbusters and boutique titles to film buffs, collectors and students.
+ATOMIC VIDEO® is located in the Graceland Hills Plaza with other 1980s survivors, Pink Torpedo™, BattleZone Arcade™ and Toxic Comics®.